 Regularly scheduled drills, exercises, and appropriate follow-through activities, are designed for the assessment and evaluation of emergency plans, and capabilities.
 Tests may be announced or unannounced.
+The emergency response and evacuation procedures are publicized and each test includes a unannounced.
 The emergency response and evacuation procedures are publicized and each test includes a description of the exercise, the date, time, and whether it was announced or unannounced.
 The Emergency Mass Notification (EMN) system is used in conjunction with scheduled exercises to maintain awareness of the system by students, faculty, and staff.